badgirlbongi/bongihub/workflow.md

 --- the first place of every province gets rated successfully but the other places don't
 --- on the mpumalanga province mbobela's image doesn't show
 + deleted the mbombela place and added it again , now the picture shows
++ From research this could be the problem:
+--- Verify HTML Structure: Ensure that each rating form within your loop has a unique identifier for the form and its elements.
+If multiple forms have the same identifier, it could cause unexpected behavior.
++ so i changed the rating forms to be unique
++ doing testing